rust-scicomp/scientific-computing-in-rust-monthly/drafts/TEMPLATE.md

 <!-- Editor can write a 2-3 sentence introduction here -->

-Scientific Computing in Rust Monthly can be viewed online at [scientificcomputing.rs/monthly](https://scientificcomputing.rs/monthly) or you can sign up to receive an email copy at [mailinglist.scientificcomputing.rs](https://mailinglist.scientificcomputing.rs).
+Scientific Computing in Rust Monthly can be viewed online at [scientificcomputing.rs/monthly](https://scientificcomputing.rs/monthly), you can sign up to receive an email copy at [mailinglist.scientificcomputing.rs](https://mailinglist.scientificcomputing.rs), or you can subscribe using the RSS feed at [scientificcomputing.rs/monthly/rss.xml](https://scientificcomputing.rs/monthly/rss.xml).

-Items can be added to the newsletter by opening a pull request to the [Scientific Computing in Rust Monthly repository on GitHub](https://github.com/rust-scicomp/scientific-computing-in-rust-monthly).
+Items can be added to the next issue of the newsletter by opening a pull request to the [Scientific Computing in Rust Monthly repository on GitHub](https://github.com/rust-scicomp/scientific-computing-in-rust-monthly).
 You can find more information about adding items [here](https://github.com/rust-scicomp/scientific-computing-in-rust-monthly#contributing-an-item).